danielnilsson9/bbs-fw/README.md

 This is a push for getting a working open source firmware for the BBSHD motor controller.

-The controller has two microcontrollers making things more complicated.
+The motor controller has two microcontrollers complicating things a bit.

 The main controller is from STC Micro and have available toolchains and can be flashed though the standard serial communication port exposed in the main wire harness.